Why, why why??? Why Are Relationships So Hard?

 If you’ve lived by yourself for years and was able to get up and go as you please without checking in with someone else, it’s hard to let go of that when you enter into a relationship.
 When you add a significant other to the mix, it’s no longer about you.
 Instead you now have to be considerate and think about your significant other.
 You also have to act in a way that respects your partner and your relationship.
 You don’t just do what you want to do without letting your partner know first as a courtesy.

 Your partner may have been raised to avoid difficult conversations (especially where emotions and vulnerability are involved) like the plague, so he/she never learned how to have them.
+If your partner literally shuts down dialogue (key is to respond versus react) when you try to talk to him/her about serious topics concerning your relationship that’s a RED FLAG.

 You may be friends with a couple who are married for 15 years and admire their relationship and how they communicate and demonstrate love to each other.
 So now you expect to have that same exact dynamics in your relationship, which is not practical.
 A miracle didn’t happen in the relationship that you admire, that couple spent those 15 years putting in the hard work and not just sitting around hoping for a miracle.
 Don’t be blinded by fairy tale love stories and the picture perfect images of harmony you may see on your social media feed.
 What you put in is what you can expect to get out!